OrdonTeam/blockchain-workshop/Readme.md

 ```
 For more see [Web3j Commend Line](https://docs.web3j.io/command_line.html).

+Verify installation with `web3j version`.

 ### IntelliJ

 Get [IntelliJ](https://www.jetbrains.com/idea/download/)

 Setup IntelliJ and then go to `Plugins -> Browse repositories -> Intellij-Solidity`

+## Working with project

+### Solidity

+Solidity contracts are in solidity directory.
+We can recompile all of them and recreate java classes with `./regenerate-solidity.sh`